Just days left for lucky winner to claim £1 million Lottery jackpot - Evening Express

 Players are being urged to check their code, with the winning raffle ticket being GREY 3482 8937.

-If no one comes forward with the winning ticket before the prize claim deadline, then the prize money, plus all the interest it has generated, will go to help National Lottery-funded projects across the United Kingdom.
+If no one comes forward with the winning ticket in the next six days, then the prize money, plus all the interest it has generated, will go to help National Lottery-funded projects across the United Kingdom.

 Andy Carter, senior winners’ adviser at the National Lottery, said: “Time is fast running out for the winner of this prize, but we are still hopeful that someone will come forward at the very last minute to claim the money.”